reactjsexample/react-typescript-example/README.md

 * LinkedIn: [https://www.linkedin.com/in/jclango](https://www.linkedin.com/in/jclango)
 * Email: [jobs@jclango.com](mailto:jobs@jclango.com)

-## Compare Same App With Redux or TypeScript or Angular or Polymer
+## Compare Same App With Redux or JSX or Angular or Polymer

 ### Same App In React Redux
 You can compare this app to the same app with Redux.